 How long an ad libs last depends on how much time we have, how relevant the topic, and whether we mean to finish the play.
 If time is a factor, someone (the Host) must watch the clock; otherwise, anyone at any time can (politely) pick up the read and continue.

 Halfway through the read we take a break, stretch our legs, excuse ourselves.

 Food and drink are optional amenities, ranging from nibbles to a five course meal.
 For a barebones event, all a reader needs is water.

 The read ends when the play ends or time runs out.
 If the latter, we decide whether we’ll meet again to finish (where and when) or see what happens on our own.
 (Some groups schedule two 2-hour reads for every play.)

 Assuming the fundamental goal was achieved, everyone is asking, “When can we do this again?”
 (If not, please tell us what went wrong and maybe we can help you make it better—don’t give up!)

 Take the moment while everyone’s together to talk about the next time.
 Pick a play, a time and place, and do it all again.

 Continue as a Group

 Those who keep on reading constitute a Cold Reads Group, regardless of how often or who shows up.
 Some groups meet only when someone picks a play and calls a read; others read every week.
 Some are small, for members only; others are open to the public.
 Some recruit and schedule via social media.
-See Find (or Start) Your Group and related posts for guidelines.
+See Start a Group and related posts for guidelines.

 * * *